 Until 2007, nearly all laptop computers were built with internal graphics.
 The computer manufacturer built either a low-cost unit with built-in graphics, or a high-end machine with third-party graphics built onto the board.
 The inclusion of third-party graphics always made the cost of the system much higher.
 In 2004, NVIDIA® worked with industry-leading notebook manufacturers to create a consistent graphics interface, called MXM¹, which would permit a manufacturer to create a notebook design that is compatible with any graphics solution from any vendor.
 This allows multiple configurations and upgradeability from a single system design, similar to what desktop computers have allowed for years.

-shows an actual MXM GPU with a row of standard MXM connectors on one edge.
+Figure 1 shows an actual MXM GPU with a row of standard MXM connectors on one edge.
 With a bit of switching, the notebook manufacturer can design one motherboard that contains built-in chipset vendor graphics and an MXM slot for upgrading to higher powered third-party graphics.

 Figure 1.
 An MXM GPU, showing the standard MXM connector pins at the bottom edge.

 Upgrading a notebook design to allow an add-in graphics module is a bit tougher than simply adding in more memory, as the cooling of the module must be addressed.
 However, the notebook manufacturer can reduce the number of different motherboards that need to be designed and inventoried.
 Thus, the particular graphics desired by the consumer can be addressed at the time of final assembly.
 In many cases, a retailer or distributor can add in the requested module just before the consumer receives the laptop, thereby reducing lag time and the possibility of losing a sale because the unit has the wrong graphic capabilities for the customer's needs.